Online and Extension Center Seminaries

 Seeking a Graduate Degree?

-Rockbridge Seminary offers 2, fully-online degrees: a Masters of Divinity and a Masters of Ministry Leadership.
+Rockbridge Seminary offers 4, fully-online programs: a Masters of Divinity, a Masters of Ministry Leadership and a Doctor of Ministry.
+Rockbridge also offers an undergraduate certificate, Diploma in Ministry Studies.
 The RBS curriculum is built off of 5 biblical purposes for the Church, 35 contemporary competencies for those who serve the local Church in ministry roles, a virtual classroom that is available any time you are, courses delivered in 8-week terms, interaction with students from around the world, a local field mentor who helps you contextualize everything you are learning, and a fully integrated curriculum plan.

 Any/all of these schools, degrees, and processes immerse you in both worlds: ministry preparation and ministry practice!
 All of them enable the churches of the BCM/D to move more and more toward indigenous leadership – to move from addition to multiplication!